14 Best French Flashcard Websites and Apps in 2026

 Platforms: Android | iOS | Web

 Pricing: The introductory lessons are free.
 With the paid version, you can build and study your vocabulary lists.
-You can also track your growth with detailed analysis.
+You can also track your growth with a detailed analysis.
 The cost is $4.99/month and $39.99/ year.

 8. Language Drops: Learn French through Games